noebernigaud/Tank3D/README.md

 One major concern for the game was performance issue.
 Quickly after introducing the Heightmap and complex models, we began to experiment large fps drops, to the point where the game was not enjoyable anymore.
 The game wasn't very CPU-intensive as we wrote our code while being able of its complexity, but it was the rendering that was difficult for computers.

-By default, most computers use their integrated GPU by default for web application, which isn't built for 3D-rendering.
-It is impossible from the code to force the computer to use its dedicated GPU, which is much more powerful, as it has to be done in the computer's system parameters.
+By default, a lot of computers use their integrated GPU by default for web application, which isn't built for 3D-rendering.
+It is impossible to force from the code the computer to use its dedicated GPU, which is much more powerful, as it has to be done in the computer's system parameters.
 Therefore, we had to take the performance issue at heart, so the game could run even on integrated GPUs.

 Particules, models, and the Heightmap were all re-adjusted to make the game run at a good fps number and make things enjoyable again, even on slow integrated GPU.